elpinikipapageorgiou/EMERALD-3656ELIDEK-/Textual-Explanations/FCMExpNLG/Readme.md

 # Usage

-FCMExpNLG provides factual explanations to justify the decision making process of FCMs.
+FCMExpNLG provides textual explanations to justify the decision making process of FCMs.

 The dataset should be initialized here:
 ```